kuriringohankamehameha/Network-Programming-C/MyShell/README.md

 ## TODO
 * Add some more builtin commands.
 * Refactor Code.
+* Have implemented a basic AutoComplete Engine using Tries.
+Incorporate it into the Shell, possibly with the help of the `ncurses` library.

 ## Bugs
 * Running `fg` on a backgrounded job sometimes does not resolve by name.